Buses

 See caption for picture information.
 See caption for picture information.

-Clicking either of these 1½ deck bus images will lead to a dedicated page showing more (and larger) images in a popup window; alternatively clicking here will open the page in a new full-size window.
+Clicking either of these 1½ deck bus images or here will lead to a dedicated page showing more (and larger) images in a new window.

 Even Larger!

-The largest non-articulated double deckers were these 15 metre four axle double deck buses which were known as the N4032/4 Megashuttle.
-Dating from 1993 a small fleet of these were used in the German city of Chemnitz
+The largest non-articulated double deckers were the 15 metre four axle double deck buses which were known as the N4032/4 Megashuttle.
+Dating from 1993 a small fleet of these were used in the German city of Chemnitz.

 The vehicles were withdrawn in 2004 because of a reduction in public transport demand due to the decline in the local economy after German reunification.